 A: Yes!
 For each of the four rounds of activities you complete, you will earn $75.
 If you complete all four rounds, you will earn an additional $150 completion bonus.
-Compensation is provided via an electronic Amazon e-gift card or through a mobile cash transfer app like Zelle.
+Compensation is provided via an electronic Amazon e-gift card.

 Q: What happens next?

-Once all Change Club Members in your community have completed these initial activities, you will be notified if your group was randomly selected to start now or in three years.
+Change Club Members have been notified if your group was randomly selected to start now or in three years.
 We know that three years may seems like a long time to wait, but this is important for the evaluation of this work.

 Q: Where can I find out more?

 A: Email at us firstname.lastname@example.org, or find us on social media!